 - Space Center Houston opened Oct.
 16, 1992 and the successful nonprofit is in its 26th year.

-- One million visitors annually come to explore its extensive space collection.
+- More than one million visitors annually come to explore its extensive space collection.

 - A science and space exploration learning center to more than 250,000 students and teachers from all over the world.